Klipper3d/klipper/docs/FAQ.md

 - Make sure the printer's power supply is not being overloaded.
 (Power fluctuations to the micro-controller's USB chip may result in resets of that chip.)
+- Verify stepper, heater, and other printer wires are not crimped or frayed.
+(Printer movement may place stress on a faulty wire causing it to lose contact, briefly short, or generate excessive noise.)
 - There have been reports of high USB noise when both the printer's power supply and the host's 5V power supply are mixed.
 (If you find that the micro-controller powers on when either the printer's power